Spatially Indirect Exciton Condensation in Two-Dimensional Strongly Correlated Semimetals

+This agreement suggests that the strong suppression of $T_c$ by on-site Hubbard $U$, as revealed in our study, may play an important role in resolving the apparent paradox between the large exciton binding energy and the low condensation temperature observed experimentally.
+For example, theoretical studies have predicted a large exciton binding energy $\Delta \geq 0.6 \mathrm{eV} $~\cite{yao2024excitonic} for $\mathrm{Ta_2Pd_3Te_5}$, contrasting with its $T_c \sim 100 \mathrm{K}$, \textit{i.e.} $k_B T_c \sim 0.01 \mathrm{eV}$.
+This also offers insight into why exciton insulators remain so difficult to detect experimentally, despite the fact that exciton binding energies can be on the order of $\sim 1 \mathrm{eV}$ in low-dimensional materials~\cite{tang2025,zhao2025one,sun2025breaking}.

+We propose to verify the competing mechanisms in future experiments detecting excitonic condensation temperature $T_c$ versus carrier concentration $n$, where non‑monotonic evolution may be found.
+On the other hand, with the polarization-dependent angle-resolved photoemission spectroscopy (ARPES)~\cite{PhysRevLett.125.216404,RevModPhys.93.025006,ma2025angle}, future experiments should be able to resolve the orbital differences of the excitonic condensation in multi-orbital excitonic insulator materials, thereby providing an approach to verify the results obtained in this work.

 In summary, we have systematically investigated spatially indirect exciton condensation in the two-dimensional Hubbard model on a triangular lattice using dynamical mean-field theory.
-Our results show that the critical temperature $T_c$ for exciton condensation can be strongly suppressed by intra-orbital Coulomb repulsion $U$ of the $d-$ orbitals.
+Our results show that the critical temperature $T_c$ for exciton condensation can be strongly suppressed by intra-orbital Coulomb repulsion $U$ of the $d$-orbitals.
 We uncover a remarkable contrast in the density dependence of $T_c$ between $U=0$ and $U\neq 0$ cases.
 Extending our analysis to a three-orbital model, we further identify an orbital-selective electron-hole pairing state.
 These findings indicate that competition among multiple pairing channels in exciton insulator systems can significantly reduce $T_c$ even in the presence of a large exciton binding energy.
 Our results illuminate the intricate interplay among Coulomb interactions, carrier density, and orbital degrees of freedom, providing valuable theoretical insights into the behavior of excitonic insulators in strongly correlated materials.

-\textit{Acknowledgment} We thank Shi-Cong Mo and Sheng Chen for useful discussions.
+\textit{Acknowledgment} We thank Sheng Chen from the joint Ph.D. program of Sun Yat-sen University and Great Bay University, for useful discussions.
 This work is supported by the National Natural Science Foundation of China (Grants No.12274472, No.12494594).
-We also thank the support from the Research Center for Magnetoelectric Physics of Guangdong Province (Grants No. 2024B0303390001) and Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2401010).
+We also thank the support from the Research Center for Magnetoelectric Physics of Guangdong Province (Grants No.2024B0303390001) and Guangdong Provincial Quantum Science Strategic Initiative (Grant No.GDZX2401010).

 \onecolumngrid